 Talents and backers from the UK and Ireland were among those celebrating after the 98th Academy Awards.

-BBC Film was one of the backers behind international film Oscar winner Sentimental Value, having pre-bought UK TV right to the to the European co-production.
+BBC Film was one of the backers of international film Oscar winner Sentimental Value, having pre-bought UK TV rights to the European co-production.

-As usual, off-screen talents from the eastern side of the Atlantic were particularly well represented in the Academy’s craft categories.
+Below-the-line talents were particularly well represented in the Academy’s craft categories.

 Ireland’s Richard Baneham was among the team that won the visual effects Oscar for Avatar: Fire And Ash.